-Singapore-based Directors were present at the AGM venue as were other members of Management, the Company's external legal advisors and auditor.
+Singapore-based Directors were present at the AGM venue, as were other members of Management, the Company's external legal advisors and auditor.
+Directors located overseas joined the AGM online.

-In line with past years' practice, at the start of the 2022 AGM, Wilmar's CFO presented an update on the Group's progress and financial highlights.
+In line with past years' practice, at the start of the 2023 AGM, Wilmar's CFO presented an update on the Group's progress and financial highlights.
 The presentation was made available on the websites of SGX-ST and the Company for the benefit of shareholders who were unable to attend the AGM.